cloudoperators/greenhouse/docs/contribute/local-dev.md

 As you might have noticed we inject a [props template prepared for dev-env](https://github.com/cloudoperators/greenhouse/tree/main/dev-env/build/greenhouse-ui/secretProps.json) expecting the k8s api to run on `127.0.0.1:8090`, which is the default exported by the [mock api server image](#mock-k8s-server-aka-dev-env).
 Also authentication will be mocked.

-Have a look at the [props template](https://github.com/cloudoperators/greenhouse/blob/main/ui/dashboard/secretProps.template.json) to point your local UI to other running greenhouse instances.
+Have a look at the [props template](https://github.com/cloudoperators/greenhouse/blob/main/ui/dashboard/secretProps.template.json) to point your local UI to other running Greenhouse instances.

 Access the UI on [localhost:3000](http://localhost:3000/).